 Jake is a partner in the Cincinnati office and a member of the litigation group.
 Jake’s practice focuses on counseling publicly- and privately-held clients in difficult situations, including (when necessary) complex commercial litigation.
-Jake’s primary focus is in counseling and representing entities faced with regulatory actions and governmental investigations, including health care providers, hospitals, and physicians facing claims under the False Claims Act, the Stark Law, and the Anti-Kickback Statute; in fiduciary disputes, including shareholder derivative actions and corporate governance issues; and in counseling clients regarding privacy, data compliance issues, incident response planning, and data breach litigation.
+Jake’s focus is in counseling and representing entities and individuals in fiduciary disputes, including shareholder derivative actions and corporate governance issues; counseling and representing clients in regulatory actions and governmental investigations, including health care providers, hospitals, and physicians facing claims under the False Claims Act, the Stark Law, and the Anti-Kickback Statute; and in counseling clients regarding privacy, data compliance issues, incident response planning, and data breach litigation.

 Jake’s notable experience includes:

 - Representing a large, closely-held food manufacturer in claims for breach of fiduciary duty